liveupx/hype-form/README.md

 <p align="center">
   <strong>We're actively looking for collaborators to help build HypeForm!</strong>
 </p>
-Open Positions
-RoleSkillsStatus🎨 UI/UX DesignerFigma, Design Systems🟢 Open⚛️ Frontend DeveloperReact, TypeScript🟢 Open🔧 Backend DeveloperNode.js, PostgreSQL🟢 Open📱 Mobile DeveloperReact Native🟢 Open📝 Technical WriterDocumentation🟢 Open🧪 QA EngineerTesting, Automation🟢 Open🌍 TranslatorMultiple Languages🟢 Open📣 Developer AdvocateCommunity, Content🟢 Open
-How to Join

-⭐ Star this repository
+- ⭐ Star this repository
-👀 Check the open issues
+- 👀 Check the open issues
-💬 Comment on an issue you'd like to work on
+- 💬 Comment on an issue you'd like to work on
-📧 Email us at hello@liveupx.com
+- 📧 Email us at hello@liveupx.com

 What You Get

-🏆 Recognition as a core contributor
+- 🏆 Recognition as a core contributor
-📜 Certificate of contribution
+- 📜 Certificate of contribution
-🎁 Exclusive swag (stickers, t-shirts)
+- 🎁 Exclusive swag (stickers, t-shirts)
-🔗 LinkedIn recommendation
+- 🔗 LinkedIn recommendation
-💼 Portfolio piece for your career
+- 💼 Portfolio piece for your career

 🌟 Star History